matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

     }
 ```

-- Under `validateAndPayForPaymasterTransaction()`, we will call the `readDapi()` function and add the logic to calculate the required USDC to be sent by the user.
+- Under `validateAndPayForPaymasterTransaction()`, we call the `readDapi()` function and add the logic to calculate the required USDC to be sent by the user.

 ```solidity
             // Read values from the dAPIs